demisto/content-docs/docs/partners/marketplace.md

 Reporting is not currently available for free packs.

+### Marketplace Listing Best Practices

+To get the most out of your investment in developing a premium pack for the largest SOAR digital storefront, we recommend following the [Pack Documentation](https://xsoar.pan.dev/docs/documentation/pack-docs) guidelines when creating XSOAR  Marketplace content.
+Pack listings that clearly articulate the business benefits and SOAR value proposition have gotten the most Marketplace interest.
+Here are some recommendations to make your listing stand out:
+* Well defined use cases
+* Partner integration + XSOAR joint value proposition
+* Images highlighting use cases, integration
+* 2 minute integration overview video (image links to external video)
+* Demo video of integration - (image links to external video)
+* For partners reselling their product:
+  * 2 minute product overview video (image links to external video)
+  * Demo video of implementation and integration with XSOAR, inclusive of product activation (image links to external video)

 ## Program Details

 This page is meant as an overview to Marketplace.
 Please see the [Palo Alto Networks Cortex XSOAR Partner Program Guide](https://xsoar.pan.dev/program-guide) for details on the program.